zzzprojects/learn-orm/tutorials/csharp-tutorial/enums.md

 The numerical value of HealthCare in 33
 ```

 All the examples related to the enumeration are available in the `Enumeration.cs` file of the source code.
-Download the source code and try out all the examples for better understandings.
+Download the source code and try out all the examples for better understanding.